 Real Estate Related Debt Securities.
 The Fund may invest in real estate related debt securities.
-The Advisor makes all investment decisions with respect to non-publicly traded real estate related debt securities, based on research and information provided by RREEF.
+The Advisor makes all investment decisions with respect to non-publicly traded real estate related debt securities, utilizing research and information provided by RREEF at its discretion.